CouncilDataProject/speakerbox/README.md

 └── 5.wav
 ```

-Where each conversation has some or all of a consistent set of speakers, for example:
+Where each recording has some or all of a set of speakers, for example:

 -   0.wav -- contains speakers: A, B, C, D, E
 -   1.wav -- contains speakers: B, D, E